h-v-smacker/canned_food/README.md

 Ethereal and farming (redo) mods introduce items that can be canned, too.
 Some of them (jams) require sugar as the third ingredient.
 So some of them require both mods.
+There also is a jar of honey, which requires honey from mobs/mobs_animal mod.

 The mason jars with canned food can be put into vessel storage shelves.
 Or put on display just like the glass vessels can, and destroyed by hand (retreiving the item).